brownvc/matryodshka/README.md

 ## Unity Application + ONNX to TensorRT Conversion
 We are still working on releasing the real-time Unity application and onnx2trt conversion scripts.
 Please bear with us!

+## Changelog
+Commit history of recent fixes.
+* Commit 5b816d0 works with current version of models and dataset.
+* Commit 5ad20a2 works with correctly-rendered dataset without the bug we noted in Section [Replica Dataset](#Replica-dataset).
+This corrected version of models and dataset will be released soon.

 ## References
 <a id="1">[1]</a>
 Zhou, Tinghui, et al. "Stereo magnification: Learning view synthesis using multiplane images." arXiv preprint arXiv:1805.09817 (2018).